keras-team/keras-io/examples/vision/md/adain.md

 ```

----
-## Adaptive Instance Normalization
+### Adaptive Instance Normalization

-The AdIN (Adaptive Instance Normalization) layer takes in the features
+The AdaIN layer takes in the features
 of the content and style image.
-The layer can be defined using the
+The layer can be defined via the
 following equation:

 ![AdaIn formula](https://i.imgur.com/tWq3VKP.png)